-- Early-Bird Cameo: He's one of the people watching Izuku fight the zero-pointer during the U.A.
+- Early-Bird Cameo: He's one of the people watching Midoriya fight the zero-pointer during the U.A.
 Entrance Exam.

-- Gratuitous French: He remarks, "Très bien!"note while watching Izuku battle the robots.
+- Gratuitous French: He remarks, "Très bien!"note while watching Midoriya battle the robots.

 - Heroic RRoD: Overusing his stomach can cause his stomach to cramp up or even crumple in on itself.